Current STEM scholars are required to attend the following events:

 21 Apr Jack Gilbert: Invisible influences: How microbiomes influence health

 Any Fermilab Colloquium, Wednesdays at 4 p.m. in 1 West.
 Check link for details.

-A tour of Fermilab, Argonne National Labs, Adler Planetarium or the Field Museum (if interest)
+A GROUP tour of Roquette Innovation Center (Food Science), Fermilab, Argonne National Labs, Adler Planetarium or the Field Museum (see Voorhees if interested)

 Others willl be announced here as they become available

 What we did in the Fall 2011 semester, Spring 2012 semester, Fall 2012 semester, Spring 2013 semester, Spring 2014 semester